What to Expect on Your 1-hour Row

 Rowers should show up to the agreed meeting location 15 minutes prior to the start of the lesson, to allow time for introductions, a safety brief, and familiarization with the boat and equipment.

 After the introductions and safety brief, we will get in the boat and make sure you are comfortable in your seat and go over the basic rowing commands before embarking on our row.
-There is a lot to learn, but Leigh will make it as painless and fun as possible and has experience gearing her instruction to the experience level(s) of her students.
+There is a lot to learn, but Leigh will make it as painless and fun as possible.

 Personal Gear to Bring on Your Row